 SSH Session Requests

 Using an SSH client, a user can use the Password Safe Request and Approval system for SSH remote connections.
 The requester's information, including the Reason and the Request Duration, are auto-populated with default Password Safe settings.

-To access a managed account using Direct Connect, the requester has to connect to Password Safe's SSH Proxy using a custom SSH connection string with the following formats:
+To access a managed account or application using Direct Connect, the requester has to connect to Password Safe's SSH Proxy using a custom SSH connection string with one of the following formats:

 - For UPN credentials: